For a detailed walk-through of how to generate an amortization schedule and become compliant, click here!

 In most companies, commissions were capitalized when deals were won and service delivery completed.
 With the new standard, additional accounting efforts are required because the cost of commissions must be capitalized as an asset.
 This can even require some complex estimation effort from accounting.

-The good news is that some commission management solutions support advanced reporting – for example the ability to sync all commission-related data to enterprise solutions such as Tableau or Microsoft Power BI – enabling advanced reporting & analysis.
+The good news is that some commission management solutions support advanced reporting – for example the ability to generate detailed ASC 606 amortization reports from sales commission data.
 Welcome to sales commission automation!